 "Test-takers have a tendency to read too much into answer choices and overanalyze," says Ross.
 "Do not fall into this trap!"

-Don’t Second Guess Yourself
+Do Not Second Guess Yourself

-“The first answer is usually the correct one if you have taken the time to reason through the question,” says Dabrow Woods.
+Do not second guess what is being asked, cautions Dabrow Woods, and do not change your answers.
+"The first answer is usually the correct one if you have taken the time to reason through the question," says Dabrow Woods.

 Ross advises, "Read each answer choice and pick the best choice based on instinct."